DivyaVaishnaviVenkatesh/MyWellness-Diseases-Prediction-App/README.md

 Steps To Run the Project:

-step1:Install all modules in requirement.txt file
+step1:Install all modules in requirements.txt file

 step2:In cmd type python manage.py makemigrations